remokr00/Big_Data_Project/README.md

 https://snap.stanford.edu/data/com-Friendster.html

 I suggest to reduce the dataset, in "Gestore" you will find the code that I used to create my own reduced dataset.
-To create the new DataSet it will take 1 hour (Mac M1 8GB).
+The operation will take 1 hour (Mac M1 8GB).